The Cronulla Beach Walk Guide

 If you visit on a Saturday morning, you will find nippers out competing up and down the beach – if you have never watched them training before, grab a juice or coffee from one of the nearby cafes and sit for a while.

-Cafes at North Cronulla
+Cafes on the beachfront strip at North Cronulla

 Two ocean pools sit on the rock shelf between North and South Cronulla.
 The North Cronulla pool is relatively shallow and the best choice for kids and best at low tide.